 - Run the test

-- Validate actual result with the expected result
+- Validate the actual result with the expected result

-- If there is any mismatch in actual and expected results then report the deviations
+- If there is any mismatch in actual and expected results, report the deviations.

-Data Base testing is designed to ensure the accuracy of the database schema, tables, columns, keys, and indexes.
-It also tests stored procedures and triggers to make sure they work as expected.
+Database testing is designed to ensure the accuracy of the database schema, tables, columns, keys, and indexes.
+It also tests stored procedures and triggers to ensure they work as expected.
 DB server validation ensures that data is not duplicated or lost during transfer or storage.

-Note: The user must have a lot of knowledge about database servers and structured query language before they can start.
+Note: The user must know much about database servers and structured query language before starting.